When are the next train strikes happening?

 What will the effect be?

-On each of the strike days, thousands of trains will be cancelled, wrecking travel plans for millions of passengers.
 During previous drivers’ strikes, some operators – Avanti West Coast and Southeastern, for example – have cancelled all trains.

 Others have run a skeleton service on core routes.
 On GWR, for example, travellers can expect a basic service from London Paddington to and from Bristol Temple Meads and Cardiff Central.